guardian/frontend/integration-tests/scala-fw-tests/readme.md

 * They shall run as part of the normal build chain and prevent a deployment to production if the tests fails
 * There shall be a workaround to deploy a fix to prod, despite the tests failing

+Furthermore, at the time when this readme was written, the tests in this module target these two areas:
+* Content and modules which are asynchronously loaded by AJAX
+* Content and modules related to advertisting

+The reason for this is that other aspects of the applications can be tested by lower level tests such as component tests using HtmlUnit and JavaScript tests.
+Those are preferred to these tests as they are quicker.

 How to write a test (quick)
 ===========================